emasdev/invest/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests are transactions!

 Feel free to check the [issues page](issues/).